datastax/php-driver/ext/README.md

 The PHP driver extension dependencies that are not included with the standard PHP library can be download [here](http://downloads.datastax.com/cpp-driver/windows/).

-**Note** The binary libraries downloaded must compatible with the MSVC compiler and the PHP driver extension.
+**Note** The binary libraries downloaded/used must be compatible with the MSVC++ compiler and the PHP driver extension.

 #### Enable Testing